G-dH/advanced-alttab-window-switcher/README.md

 ### Type to Search

-If the `Search mode` is activated (by the `E` or `Insert` hotkeys or as the default mode in the preferences window), the `A-Z` and `0-9` keys can be used to enter a pattern to be searched in the window title, app name, app generic name (which usually contains short description of the aplication) and name of the app executable file, the window/app list will be filtered accordingly.
-Characters with diacritics in the title and app name will be converted to its basic form and case doesn't matter.
-You can also enter more patterns separated by a space and in arbitrary order, so if you enter 'fox ext', a window with 'Extensions - Firefox' in the title will be also found.
+- If the `Search mode` is activated (by the `E` or `Insert` hotkeys or as the default mode in the preferences window), the `A-Z` and `0-9` keys can be used to enter a pattern to be searched for and the switcher window/app list is imediately filtered/repopulated accordingly.
+- AATWS is saerching in the window title, app name, app generic name (which usually contains information what type of application it is), comment, keywords, categories and name of the app executable file.
+Properties for apps comes from their `.desktop` launchers.
+- Characters with diacritics will be converted to its basic form and case doesn't matter.
+- You can also enter more patterns separated by a space and in arbitrary order, so if you enter 'fox ext', a window with 'Extensions - Firefox' in the title will be also found.
 If you enter a character that would filter out all windows (no match), this character will be removed and the selection will stay unchanged waiting for another character.
-You can also enable an option that allows the AATWS to search for windows outside the current filter scope if no window was found in the current list.
-You can also enable searching applications in the windows mode, so you don't have to leave the window switcher to launch a new app (if now window match the pattern).
-Search results in the application mode contain installed applications and Gnome Settings categories and if no application was found automatically searches windows.
+- You can enable an option that allows the AATWS to search for windows outside the current filter scope if no window was found in the current list.
+- You can enable searching applications in the windows mode, so you don't have to leave the window switcher to launch a new app (if no window match the entered pattern).
+- Search results in the application mode include installed applications and Gnome Settings categories, and if no application was found automatically searches windows.
+- Search results for application contain generic name (if differ from name) and comment (description) in their tooltip titles.
+- Search results are limited to 12 items
+- Search results are weighted by the following criteria: app name/win title starts with the pattern, any word in searched string starts with the pattern, position in the list of frequently used applications (for the resulting 12 items)

 **Even in the search mode you can use all hotkeys if you press and hold the Shift modifier key**.

 ### DND Window Thumbnails

 Window thumbnails are scaled-down window clones that can be used to monitor windows not currently visible on the screen.
-By pressing the `T` hotkey you can create a thumbnail of the selected window which will be placed at bottom right of the current monitor.
+By pressing the `T` hotkey (which you can change) you can create a thumbnail of the selected window which will be placed at bottom right of the current monitor.
 You can create as many clones as you want and place them anywhere on the screen.
 Each thumbnail can be independently resized, you can adjust its opacity and even change its source window.
 When the thumbnail's source window is closed, its thumbnail will be removed too.
+You can remove the lastly created thumbnail using `Ctrl + T` or remove all thumbnails using `Ctrl + Shift + T`.

     Double click          - activates source window
     Primary cLick         - toggles scroll wheel function (resize / source)